BarisCemSahin/ITU---Data-Science-Specialization-Program/README.md

 # ITU---Data-Science-Specialization-Program
-To obtain certificate of expertise in data science, I've made a project.
+To obtain certificate of expertise in data science, I've made a project about agricultural production.